mbalsells/HackUPC/README.md

 5. SetFeedback: informs the database that the user has sent a vote for a class.
 6. Average: returs the personal and global averages of the score of a subject.

+By default the backend runs in the local port 8080 and the front end runs in 4200.

 ## Authors

 - Max Balsells - [mbalsells](https://github.com/mbalsells)